alzwded/jakhex/README.md

 - region based delete, copy, insert and overwrite commands using a single clipboard buffer
-- efficiently search both forward and backwards for an arbitrary binary string, typed in either in hex or ASCII
+- efficiently search both forward and backwards for an arbitrary binary string, typed in either in hex, masked binary, or ASCII
 - ability to edit large files, to the extent of your patience and RAM.
   I've successfully edited files slightly larger than 4GiB.